-ALL course materials are available online at
+ALL course materials are available online at http://phylabs2.physics.sunysb.edu/introlabs/Spring2023/PHY122.html

-http://phylabs1.physics.sunysb.edu/introlabs/Spring2022/PHY134.html

 Recommended Readings:

-Students will be doing experiments related to topics in an introductory physics course such as PHY 127, PHY 132 or PHY 142.
-Textbooks and lecture notes from those courses will provide important background material.
+Students will be doing experiments related to topics in the introductory physics course PHY 122.
+Textbooks and lecture notes from this course will provide important background material.
 Course Structure:

 Students will attend class once per week for the duration of the semester.
 Attendance is required; accommodations will be made for excused absences only.
 Students will work with a partner to perform an experiment involving concepts of introductory physics.
 Students will then submit their own, individual report on the experiment.
+Assignments and Assessment: